African art > African mask, tribal art, primitive art > Mbole mask

 Watch the video

-The Lualaba province had several closely related ethnic groups with similar associations.
-The Mbole and the Yela are known for their statues embodying, according to D. Biebuck, of hanged men, named ofika.
-The lilwa , an association with dogmatic initiation rites, had a custom of judging and sentencing to hanging those guilty of infractions of the imposed rules.
-These offenses ranged from murder to adultery to breaking the secrecy encircling the lilwa.
-Disgraced, the bodies of condemned persons were given no burial and were buried in the forest.
+The province of Lualaba had several close ethnic groups with similar associations.
+The Mbole and the Yela are known for their statues embodying, according to D. Biebuck, hanged men, named ofika.
+The lilwa , an association with dogmatic initiation rites, used to judge and sentence to hanging those guilty of violations of the imposed rules.
+These offenses ranged from murder to adultery to breaking the secrecy surrounding the lilwa.
+Dishonored, the bodies of the condemned enjoyed no funeral and were buried in the forest.

 Estimated shipping cost